 We like this Wikipedia definition: Priming is a phenomenon whereby exposure to one stimulus influences a response to a subsequent stimulus, without conscious guidance or intention.

-Simply, priming is a way to condition the visitor on your site.
+Simply, priming is a way to condition your site visitor.

-Here is our idea: show this banner message on your landing page (definition).
+Here is our idea: show this banner message on your landing page.
 Notice the floating element on top of the page.
-This is a made up example for LifeSource Water (not a client, yet).
+This is a made-up example for LifeSource Water (not a client, yet).
 We’re showing it to illustrate how you can use priming.
-We added the red band with 3 buttons:
+We added the red band with 3 buttons (click to zoom👇):

 Text: